tanhanwei/ar-creature/README.md

 These 'modes' are different from the ones in modes.js because the ones in mode.js are for programming purposes only.
 ## Adding the creature into the scene
-Alright, now that you have understood roughly how the unfinished project was prepared, let's begin by adding the creature's 3D model into the scene.
+Now that you have understood roughly how the unfinished project was prepared, let's begin by adding the creature's 3D model into the scene.

-To do so, simply drag and drop it into a **Null Object** with the name "DROP_CREATURE-HERE".
+To do so, drag and drop it into a **Null Object** with the name "DROP_CREATURE-HERE".
 Make sure that the creature is the child of the ""DROP_CREATURE-HERE" Null Object.

 Next, rename the creature that you've added as 'CREATURE'.
 If you're using the Corgi mode, that means you have to change its name from "Corgi-export-03-actionsRenamed-addedJump" to "CREATURE" (Case sensitive).

 ## Configuring the creature's mesh
 Resize the creature by change the mesh's **scale** property.
-Take note that you shouldnt be changing its scale anywhere else such as its parents' scale.
+Please take note that you shouldn't be changing its scale anywhere else such as its parents' scale.

 For the Corgi, change its mesh **scale** to 0.25 for all axes.
 If the Corgi's texture is missing, you can load its texture named 'Corgi' manually.